 A model for the phonetic interpretation of Igbo tone must obviously take account of downdrift.
-The term "downstep" is used to refer to a different circumstance.
-Although some phonologists have treated Igbo "mid" tones as a third tonal category, distinct from high and low (e.g. [6], [7]), others (e.g. [1]) have interpreted the restricted distribution of the "mid" tone to mean that it is actually just a "high" tone that happens to be "downstepped", i.e. realized at a lower pitch.
-On this view, HM is actually H !
-H, where the raised exclamation point marks the downstep location.
-This situation (or its counterpart in other tone languages) has been given various phonological interpretations:
+The term 'downstep' is used to refer to a different circumstance.
+Although some phonologists have treated Igbo mid tones as a third tonal category, distinct from high and low [Carrell, 1970; Goldsmith, 1976], others [Clark, 1990] have interpreted the restricted distribution of the mid tone to mean that it is actually just a high tone that happens to be downstepped, i. e. realized at a lower pitch.
+On this view, HM is actually H'H, where the raised exclamation point marks the downstep location.
+This situation (or its counterpart on other tone languages) has been given various phonological interpretations:

-- the downstep marker may be reified as a separate phonological entity, as suggested by the exclamationpoint diacritic; - downstep may be viewed as the consequence of a "floating" low tone between the two high tones, which thus triggers lowering by the more general process of downdrift, but is not otherwise realized ([8], [9]); - the downstepped sequence HM may be viewed as the expression of two distinct high tones, whereas an HH sequence is viewed as a single high tone spread over two syllables ([1]).
+(1) the downstep marker may be reified as a separate phonological entity, as suggested by the exclamation point, diacritic;

+(2) downstep may be viewed as the consequence of a 'floating' low tone between the two high tones, which thus triggers lowering by the more general process of downdrift, but is not otherwise realized [Clements and Ford, 1979; Pulleyblank, 1986];

+(3) the downstepped sequence HM may be viewed as the expression of two distinct high tones, whereas an HH sequence is viewed as a single high tone spread over two syllables [Clark, 1990].

 One obvious question is whether downdrift and downstep are phonetically the same, as we might expect from the second hypothesis given above.
-One of our experiments suggests that Igbo downdrift and downstep are phonetically different, in a way that may be interpreted to support a variant of Clark's theory in [1].
+One of our experiments suggests that Igbo downdrift and downstep are phonetically different, in a way that may be interpreted to support a variant of Clark's [1990] theory.

-2. Design of the experiments
+Design of the Experiments

-We will mark Igbo tone using the system of [22, 11], which expresses the concept of downstep made explicit in Clark's theory: "high" is written with an acute accent; "low" is written with a grave accent; an unmarked syllable continues the previous tone; and a repeated "high" tone mark is interpreted as "mid."
+We will mark Igbo tone using the system of Welmers [1976] and Nwachukwu [1983], which expresses the concept of downstep made explicit in Clark's [1990] theory: high is written with an acute accent; low is written with a grave accent; an unmarked syllable continues the previous tone, and a repeated high tone mark is interpreted as mid.
 In this system, as in all the similar tonal orthographies known to us, downdrift is not marked, because it is assumed to be automatic (or if variable, only expressively so).